The Big Payback (Atlanta): Plot

 At a coffee shop, a man named Marshall Johnson (Justin Bartha) waits in line while listening to Radiolab via AirPods.
 The barista tells a Black man that she will serve Marshall first.
-After he gets his order, he gets back to his car, where he takes out a package of madelines that he stole from the shop.
+After he gets his order, he gets back to his car, where he takes out a package of madeleines that he accidentally stole from the shop.
 As he drives off, another car follows him.
 He then visits his separated wife, Natalie, to take his daughter, Katie, to school.

 While leaving her at school, Marshall hears a story on the radio, about a black man who sued a Tesla investor as his ancestors enslaved his forebears.
 At his office, Marshall and his colleagues are informed that the company is preparing for layoffs and the company is also being put under investigation for similar claims to the Tesla investor.
 Marshall's white colleagues are scared of the implications and they are researching their family trees to see if their ancestors were slave owners, while his black colleagues are seen celebrating the events.
 As Marshall exits his office, he finds a white colleague crying in the parking lot.

 After picking up Katie, she questions if they are racist and ever owned slaves, which Marshall denies, remarking that as their ancestors were Austro-Hungarian slaves during the Byzantine Empire and he wouldn't demand any payment for that.
 That night, Marshall is visited by a black woman named Sheniqua Johnson (Melissa Youngblood), who is suing him as his family owned her ancestors.
 She then enters his house by herself, livestreaming it and demanding $3 million, prompting Marshall to kick her out in front of Katie.
 The next day at the office, Marshall sees that most of the black employees are absent and even sees a white man wearing a shirt that reads "I owned slaves" as part of losing a lawsuit.
 He is further humiliated when Sheniqua shows up at the parking lot demanding money.